-Costs of play.
-Play is a behavior with clear potential costs.
-There is an opportunity cost associated with play behavior, as it produces no immediate benefits: time spent playing could be spent resting, searching for a mate, or finding resources.
+Costs of play: Play is a behavior with clear potential costs.
+There could be an opportunity cost associated with play behavior, as it sometimes produces no immediate benefits: time spent playing could be spent resting, searching for a mate, or finding resources.
 Many forms of play are physically demanding and therefore come with an energetic cost.
 Because play is immersive and often occurs in open spaces, it can leave individuals more exposed to predators.
 Many forms of play involve risk-taking, making injury a potential cost as well.
-The fact that there are so many measurable risks of play behavior makes it all the more important to establish what benefits have driven the evolution of play.
+The fact that there are so many measurable risks of play behavior makes it all the more important to establish what benefits might have driven the evolution of play.

-Play as an evolutionary paradox.
-Play is an apparent paradox because it appears, on first assessment, to be a wasteful behavior.
+Play as an evolutionary paradox: Play is an apparent paradox because sometimes it appears, on first assessment, to be a wasteful behavior.
 Why would an animal expend energy, exclude itself from more immediately productive activities, and expose itself to increased risk if playing provides no direct or immediate benefits?
 So long as the benefits of play remain unquantified, play appears to be an evolutionary paradox.
 This paradox can be resolved if play behaviors lead to indirect or delayed benefits that are large enough to offset the immediate costs of playing.
-Since one of the defining characteristics of play is that it has little immediate function, it is a given that benefits must be measured after play has occurred; how long it takes for these benefits to be manifested depends on the life history of the animal as well as the kind of play that that animal engages in.
+Since many forms of play have little immediate function, it is important that potential benefits be measured after play has occurred; how long it takes for these benefits to be manifested depends on the life history of the animal as well as the kind of play that that animal engages in.

-Benefits of play.
-Numerous benefits of play have been suggested, but most fit into one of six broad categories.
+Benefits of play: Numerous benefits of play have been suggested, but most fit into one of seven broad categories.
 Play can be used to:

+- 1. Contend with negative cognitive processes

-- 1. Develop motor skills - 2.
-Train for the unexpected - Assess one's own physical and cognitive capabilities - 4.
-Assess the reliability and capabilities of potential social partners
+- 2. Develop motor skills

+- 3. Train for the unexpected

+- 4. Assess one's own physical and cognitive capabilities

+- 5. Assess the reliability and capabilities of potential social partners

-- 5. Learn social norms - 6.
-Foster social cohesion
+- 6. Learn social norms

+- 7. Foster social cohesion

-Many animal species maintain plastic neurological systems that allow for the development of motor skills through the practice that play can provide; such developmental employment of play is particularly common in juveniles.
-Whereas developing motor skills involves training for normal or expected behavioral responses, it is also possible that the spontaneous and uncontrolled nature of play may train animals to respond to unexpected environmental conditions.
+Play may simply be a way for animals to reduce anxiety or to escape boredom, suggesting that during lower-stress intervals play may help animals contend with evolved cognitive processes that are more geared to the most rigorous elements of their environment.
+Some animal species maintain plastic neurological systems that allow for the development of motor skills through the practice that play can provide; such developmental employment of play is particularly common in juveniles.
+Whereas developing motor skills involves training for normal or expected behavioral responses; it is also possible that the spontaneous and uncontrolled nature of play may train animals to respond to unexpected environmental conditions.
 Play may be a means by which animals can assess their own capabilities in relation to prey, competitors, or predators; such assessment may enable animals to manage the behavioral balance between risk and reward in varying environments.
 Play may also be a means of assessing the capabilities of potential social partners; such assessment is crucial for animals which choose to work cooperatively with particular members of their social group.
 For species whose survival depends on social interactions, play can be a means by which young animals learn the norms that govern those interactions.
 And in species where social cooperation is important, play can be a means by which individuals form the bonds that create a cohesive social group.